emilianvrd/Maneuvers/Fantasy maneuvers/Archetypes.md

 ### Alchemist
 There’s no sight more beautiful to you than a strange brew bubbling in a beaker, and you consume your ingenious elixirs with abandon.
 You’re fascinated by uncovering the secrets of science and the natural world, and you’re constantly experimenting in your lab or on the go with inventive concoctions for every eventuality.
 You are fearless in the face of risk, hurling explosive or toxic creations at your foes.

-When you learn a Fighting Move, Skill feat, or Flourish that has the Spell trait, you can cause it to lose that trait as you can replicate Spells with potent elixirs or alchemical bombs.
-After you finish a Long Rest, you can choose to expend a use of a Flourish with this modification.
+When you learn a Fighting Move, Talent, or Flourish that has the Spell trait, you can cause it to lose that trait as you can replicate Spells with potent elixirs or alchemical bombs.
+It still counts as a Spell for the purpose of determining if a Circumstance, Status, Item or Enhancement bonus or penalty applies to it.

+When you perform a Fighting Move, Talent, or Flourish, you can choose to store the effect as an alchemical bomb or elixir.
 If you do, the Flourish doesn't take effect immediatly.
-Instead, you create an elixir or alchemical bomb.
-You or an ally can then use the number of actions it would take to Perform the Flourish to activate the Flourish and cause it to have its normal effects.
-The creature that activated the Flourish is treated as the one who Performed the Flourish, except that the Flourish uses you Spell Save DC or Spell attack bonus.
+You or an ally can then use the number of actions it would take to Perform the Fighting Move, Talent or Flourish again to activate it and cause it to have its normal effects.
+The creature that activated the Fighting Move, Talent, or Flourish is treated as the one who performed the Fighting Move, Talent, or Flourish for the purpose of determining the point of origin for the ability and may gain a an increased damage die if the one performing the Fighting Move, Talent or Flourish has a free hand when performing it, but you still use your statistics for everything else, such as the attack bonus added to the attack.

 You also learn a Fighting Move with the Spell trait, but it loses that trait immediatly after you learn it.

 ### Arcanomancer
-You are a specialist in arcane magic and you have become increadibly adept at using it.
+You are a specialist in arcane magic and you have become incredibly adept at using it.

 Once per day, you can choose to empower a Flourish with the spell trait you are performing without expending all three uses of the Flourish.
 You can use this ability even if you don't have three uses of the Flourish left.
 As normal, you can only empower a Flourish that can be used three times per day.